DaFluffyPotato/face-tracker-pyjs/README.md

 # face-tracker-pyjs
 ## Heavily based on face-api.js!!! (also scuffed)

 This collection of scripts uses both javascript and python because face-api.js was the best facial landmarking software I could find.
 I added some math on top of face-api.js to get the position/orientation data from the landmarks.
+This repository isn't a working codebase.
+It's a collection of the majority of the code I used (I gutted out some parts I don't want published).
+The code here provides much of the base functionality though.

 *face-api.js is a client-side webbrowser based facial tracking library.*